AREDN Mesh Data Network

 The RATS Technical Committee is currently testing an AREDN mesh backbone to serve the central Virginia area.
 The AREDN backbone will serve as the foundation of a modern, high-speed IP data network primarily serving EMCOMM users.
 Adjustments and buildout are still occurring and the network is being evaluated for stability and performance.
 We anticipate the network will be ready for routine use in spring 2020.
 RATS will offer presentations and training opportunities on this subject in early to mid 2020.

 Our AREDN mesh system operates as a Part 97 network and use of encrypted protocols is generally prohibited.
-A long term goal is to have various services hosted within the mesh, but certain external (Internet-based) resources can be reached through WAN gateways configured to deliver access.
+A long term goal is to have various services hosted within the mesh, but certain external (Internet-based) resources can be reached through specially-configured gateways.
 In many instances, proxies or other workarounds will be necessary to permit non-SSL (un-encrypted) access to normally secured services such as most web sites.
-General-purpose Internet access is outside the scope and spirit of the AREDN network and the amateur service.
-RATS WAN gateways will not provide this functionality.
+General-purpose Internet access is outside the scope and spirit of the AREDN network and the amateur service, so RATS WAN gateways will not normally provide this functionality.

 NWS Wakefield SKYWARN has several internal systems available to its net controls over the mesh through a local RF gateway.